DtxdF/AppJail.docs/docs/backups/tarball.md

 ###### portable

 Include only portable files.
-These are the jail directory, the configuration file describing the jail and the initscript.
+These are the jail directory, the configuration file describing the jail, the initscript and volumes.

 ###### compress